ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 operation has happened to this value in the past, or a *future* mode, which tracks whether the operation is allowed to happen to this value in the future.

+Just like a value has a type, a value in OxCaml also has a mode.
+Types do *not* have a mode.
+That is, we do not have a type `string @ local` (say), but rather if we have `(x : string @ local)`, then `x` has type `string` and is at mode `local`.
+Modes also appear in the argument and return slots of a function type, so we can have `string @ local -> string option @ global` to describe a function whose argument will have the `local` mode and whose return will have the `global` mode.
+These modes are properly associated with the function type, not the argument or result types (that is, there is still no `string @ local` or `string option @ global`).

 This page shows the modes that are currently supported.
 Each mode belongs to a modal *axis* determined by the operation it tracks and whether it is a past or future mode.
 The axes on this page are arranged with the least mode at the